gen2thomas/gobrail/docs/breadboard_controller/README.md

 Address pins A0-A5 are "H" by internal pull-up resistors.
 Feel free to add wires from pins 1, 2, 3, 9, 11, 12 to GND for adjust the I2C address to your needs.

 **Attention:** Protect your devices by removing the main power plug (18-20V=) during startup and before shutdown.
 Disregard may lead to destruction of your devices, especially your magnetic coils.
+Although this software is automatically tested and worked for me, there will be bugs in it for sure.
+Each software can harm your devices.
+Therefor have the main power off switch in range.

 ## Comparison I2C and proprietary hardware
 #### I2C